How to decide if you need flood insurance for your home

 Top 10 cities at risk of damage from storm surges

 Coastal cities in the South are naturally more susceptible to flood damage due to the frequency of hurricanes, but they're not the only areas that are impacted by flooding.
-According to the III, residential structures in many of the country's largest metropolitan areas may be susceptible to storm surges, which occur when ocean water is pushed ahead of a storm to cause flooding.
+According to Triple-I, residential structures in many of the country's largest metropolitan areas may be susceptible to storm surges, which occur when ocean water is pushed ahead of a storm to cause flooding.

 Even if you're not required to have flood insurance, you might want to consider purchasing a policy if you live in one of these areas: